 - Identity and Contact Data from publicly available sources, such as social media (when you engage with our social media channels such as Facebook, Instagram, Twitter, LinkedIn or YouTube)

-- Identity, Contact, Transaction and Profile Data from publicly available sources, such as: other charity websites and annual reviews, corporate websites, public social media accounts, the electoral register, Charity Commissionor Companies House registers.
+- Identity, Contact, Transaction and Profile Data from publicly available sources, such as: other charity websites and annual reviews, corporate websites, public social media accounts, the electoral register, Charity Commissionor Companies House registers and publicly available information collected by external research agencies.
 As part of an effort to better understand our supporter networks and inform fundraising strategies (see below for more information on fundraising).

 Where information is received or likely to be received from third parties or publicly available sources, we will communicate this to you at the earliest opportunity through either a privacy notice or other communications.